chandlerc/blog/content/slides/2026-memory-safety-deep-3/35_thread.md

 - Deeply immutable until you reach something with interior mutability
 - 🦀 Rust: getting that `&` reference to share across threads uses a shared borrow
-- Carbon: gets a similar result with the sharing safety effect
+- Carbon: gets a similar result using sharing safety effects

 ---